vdim/yz/doc/SYNTAX.md

 <a name="joining"></a>
 ### Joining
-In order to select linked objects you should use brackets.
+In order to select linked objects you should use round brackets.
 For example, if you want to get all courses and its faculty you should query:

     course (faculty)